 merely a consequence of adult-chosen behavior that, if he or she could express themselves, would

 ask that he/she not have his/her life taken away just because their

-creation was viewed as a 'mistake' by an adult.
+creation was viewed as a 'mistake' or 'inconvenient' by an adult.

 - The same could be said of a deaf and mute adult...they could not

-necessarily communicate that they would like to continue to exist
+necessarily communicate that they would like to continue to live

 and not be killed, but that does not mean that they are not human

 nor does it mean they agree to having their existence terminated

 because someone thinks they are useless or a burden.

 - The same could be said of an unconscious person, a person in a